harshraj6982/Face-Recognition-and-Attendance-System/README.md

 ```bash
   mkdir user_faces
 ```
-- Note: Add User Faces in user_faces directory in order to train and Recognize Face from Live Feed.
+- Add User Faces in user_faces directory in order to train and Recognize Face from Live Feed.
+- Note: Images should be in the .jpg format and file name should be the name of the Person.
+For Example, Image of Elon Musk should be saved as ElonMusk.jpg
+- Each file in the user_faces directory must have a unique File Name.
+- Also, Only 1 image of a user must be there in user_faces directory.

 Create Virtual Environment